canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Team

-**note:** Do you want to work in the open..?
+The updates to the Directive on Management of IT clearly states that working in the open is the way forward.
+Aligned with the Open Government vision, teams should by default consider adapting their process to develop as open source from the inception of projects to reduce the overhead required to release their source code later down the road.

 ### Department

 Similar to open data or information covered by the [Directive on Open Government](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108), the publication of source code under an open source software licence, requires appropriate department or agency approvals.
 Because of the required assignment of rights by an open source software licence, the Assistant Deputy Minister (ADM), or any other person named by the ADM is responsible for approving the releases of open source code.

-**note:** Delegation to the Information Management Senior Official (IMSO) of departments and agencies (like open information) should be considered.
+>**Note:** Delegation to the Information Management Senior Official (IMSO) of departments and agencies (like open information) should be considered.

-## Ask for Open Source Code in Crown Procurement Contracts
+## Obtain Rights to Custom Code in Contracts

 The ISED [Policy on Title to Intellectual Property Arising Under Crown Procurement Contracts](https://www.ic.gc.ca/eic/site/068.nsf/eng/00005.html) provides that the contractor is to own the rights to foreground intellectual property (IP) created as a result of a Crown procurement contract.
 But when the Crown's intended use of the IP can be met through licence arrangements, it has the opportunity to seek the needed licence(s) whether broad or narrow.